Tech start-up Noted launches new Student Wellness Management

 One school that has been working closely with Noted to help manage the health and wellbeing of their students is Mercury Bay Area School based in the Coromandel.

-Mercury Bay Area School guidance counsellor Carolyn Gibbs said what’s impressed them about Noted is that it is a flexible off-the-shelf client management system that meets the needs of all user types.
-This is something they knew they would need when they moved to their own multidisciplinary model of managing the health and wellbeing of their students.
+Mercury Bay Area School guidance counsellor Carolyn Gibbs said what’s impressed them about Noted is that it’s not an off-the-shelf client management system, but rather a system that is based on the requirements of the user.
+Something they knew they would need when they moved to their own multidisciplinary model of managing the health and wellbeing of their students.

 “We have what we call a Wellbeing Hub, which brings together the different areas of support we offer our students such as; pastoral care, learning and behavioral interventions, school nurse assistance and whānau support.